clappr/clappr/README.md

 ```

 ##### Poster
-Set poster adding `poster: http://url/img.png` on your embed parameters.
+Define a poster by adding `poster: http://url/img.png` on your embed parameters.
 It will appear after video embed, disappear on play and go back when user stops the video.

 ##### Stats
 Clappr has a native statistics plugin that accounts QoE metrics such playing time, rebuffering time, total rebuffers, etc. Metrics report happens periodically, learn how to access these numbers on [Create your own plugin]() session.